 The political economy of local development in the semi-periphery

-New Special Issue
+Special Issue

 Our Special Issue took place at the LSE on 20 March 2023.
 You can find the agenda here

-On 20 May 2022, we organised a hybrid workshop on the political economy of local development in the semi-periphery at the Economics Faculty of the University of Belgrade.
+On 20 May 2022, we organised a first hybrid workshop on the political economy of local development in the semi-periphery at the Economics Faculty of the University of Belgrade.
 The workshop agenda can be accessed here.

 Presentation of our Special Issue at the SASE annual conference in Limerick, 29 June 2024